rune-box/ck-contracts-base/README.md

 # Contracts for Nervos CKB

 A Public Good focusing on multi-chain, which will demonstrate the cryptographic primitives on Nervos.
-This repository refactored and rewrited the logic in [rust-playground](https://github.com/rune-box/rust-playground) (PLAN), so if you wanna use the logic code of **DNA** in non-smart-contract environment, see [rust-playground](https://github.com/rune-box/rust-playground).
+This repository refactored and rewrote the logic from [rust-playground](https://github.com/rune-box/rust-playground) (PLAN), so if you wanna use the logic code of **DNA** in non-smart-contract environment, see [rust-playground](https://github.com/rune-box/rust-playground).

 0. [start](start.md): The start of learning CKB development.
 1. [scripts](scripts.md): The contracts scripts were organized from Nervos explorer.